tommybennett/algorithm-mnemonics/README.md

 Created by [Ludwig Pacifici](https://github.com/ludwigpacifici) the repository [algorithm-mnemonics-emacs](https://github.com/ludwigpacifici/algorithm-mnemonics-emacs) contains a version for Emacs that utilizes [YASnippet](https://github.com/joaotavora/yasnippet) to implement the [algorithm-mnemonics](https://github.com/tommybennett/algorithm-mnemonics).

+## Visual Studio

+There is a version available for Visual Studio at tinyurl.com/z3nb6zx

 ## End

 Once you have added this to your editor, I suggest you go through each algorithm, use it in a real working example, or unit test.
 Going through each algorithm will _tattoo_ the mnemonics and STL algorithms on your brain.
 You will then be able to _summon_ them at will.